ab-cio/anagram/README.md

   from 3.x is an improved `super()` built-in function.
 * The sort order of the word list is preserved in the returned anagrams.
 Using a sorted word list will ensure that the returned anagrams are also sorted.
-* Several complementary static analysis tools were used to improve code quality.
+* Several complementary static analysis tools were used to control code quality.
 These were `pycodestyle` (formerly `pep8`), `pydocstyle`, `pylint`, `mccabe` and `vulture`.